diegoaltoworks/diegoaltoworks/PRIVACY.md

-# Privacy Policy
+## Introduction

 I take your privacy seriously.
 This Privacy Policy explains how I collect, use, and protect your personal information when you use our services.

 ## Information I Collect

 I may collect certain personal information from you, such as your name, email address, and contact details.
-I only collect this information when you voluntarily provide it to us.
+I only collect this information when you voluntarily provide it to me.

 ## How I Use Your Information